On the generalization of language models from in-context learning and finetuning: a controlled study: Discussion

-\textbf{Conclusions:} We have explored the generalization of in-context learning and finetuning when LMs are exposed to various types of novel information structures.
-We find notable differences---often with ICL generalizing better for certain types of inferences---and propose ways of achieving better performance by adding in-context inferences to finetuning data.
-We hope this work will contribute to the science of understanding learning and generalization in foundation models, and the practicalities of adapting them to downstream tasks.
+We have explored the generalization of in-context learning and finetuning when LMs are exposed to various types of novel information structures.
+We find notable differences---often with ICL generalizing better for certain types of inferences---and propose ways of achieving better performance by adding in-context reasoning traces to augment finetuning data.
+We hope this work will contribute to the science of understanding learning, reasoning, and generalization in foundation models, and the practicalities of adapting them to downstream tasks.